 **Helpful tips and common mistakes

-Start by making the condiments for the sandwich.
-Roast the jalapeno for the pesto until the outer skin becomes blackened.
-Transfer the pepper to a bowl and cover with plastic wrap.
+Start by making the condiments.
+If you’re short on time, you can always make the condiments up to 2 days before.
+Roast the jalapeno for the pesto until the outer skin becomes blackened and transfer the pepper to a bowl, covering it with plastic wrap.
 The steam from the pepper will fill the bowl and the help the outer skin loosen, making it easier to peel.
 Peel the jalapeno, discarding the seeds if you want a less spicy pesto.
 Blend it with the remaining ingredients, season with salt and pepper and set aside.

 How long the steaks take to cook depends on how thick the steaks are.
 Use a meat thermometer to help determine when they are ready.
 For 1 inch steaks, it will take about 30 minutes to reach 110 degrees F at 275 degrees F.